 - 8.4 Any creditor may apply to the court within 21 days of the liquidator's refusal to provide the requested information, or the expiry of the 14 days' time limit for the provision of the information. - 9.
-Provision of information additional requirements - 9.1 The liquidator must provide certain information about the time spent on the case, free of charge, upon request by any creditor, director or shareholder of the company. - 9.2 The information which must be provided is - - the total number of hours spent on the case by the liquidator or staff assigned to the case; - for each grade of staff, the average hourly rate at which they are charged out; - the number of hours spent by each grade of staff in the relevant period. - 9.3 The period for which the information must be provided is the period from appointment to the end of the most recent period of six months reckoned from the date of the liquidator's appointment, or where he has vacated office, the date that he vacated office. - 9.4 The information must be provided within 28 days of receipt of the request by the liquidator, and requests must be made within two years from vacation of office. - 10.
-What if a creditor is dissatisfied? - 10.1 Except in cases where there is a liquidation committee it is the creditors as a body who have authority to approve the liquidator's fees. - 10.2 If a creditor believes that the liquidator's fees are is excessive, the basis is inappropriate, or the expenses incurred by the liquidator are in all the circumstances excessive he may, provided certain conditions are met, apply to the court.
+Provision of information additional requirements - 9.1 The liquidator must provide certain information about the time spent on the case, free of charge, upon request by any creditor, director or shareholder of the company. - 9.2 The information which must be provided is - - the total number of hours spent on the case by the liquidator or staff assigned to the case; - for each grade of staff, the average hourly rate at which they are charged out; - the number of hours spent by each grade of staff in the relevant period. - 9.3 The period for which the information must be provided is the period from appointment to the end of the most recent period of six months reckoned from the date of the liquidator's appointment, or where they have vacated office, the date that they vacated office. - 9.4 The information must be provided within 28 days of receipt of the request by the liquidator, and requests must be made within two years from vacation of office. - 9.5 Requests for additional information about payments should be viewed upon their individual merits and treated by the liquidator in a fair and reasonable way.
+The provision of additional information should be proportionate to the circumstances of the appointment.